Cochrane: Rhetorical nonsense. Who said that?

 - Done to chilling effect in The Wave, a Based on a True Story account of a teacher who inadvertently kicked off a Nazi-esque movement in his school — initially, he'd planned to show how anyone could get suckered into Nazi propaganda.
 It worked a little too well.

-- Hitler's underling Hermann Goering uttered a phrase which has often been used in this sense, especially in recent years:
+- Hitler's underling Hermann Göring uttered a phrase which has often been used in this sense, especially in recent years:

 "Voice or no voice, the people can always be brought to the bidding of the leaders.
 That is easy.
 All you have to do is tell them they are being attacked, and denounce the pacifists for lack of patriotism, and exposing the country to greater danger."

 - A history professor once read a series of speeches to the general approval of his generally left-leaning students, only to reveal at the end that the speeches were given by Benito Mussolini.
-Similar to the MGS example above, the goal was not to condemn left wing politics but merely to prove that fascism was not a right-wing philosophy (which it actually is... ish.
-The whole left-right dichotomy kind of breaks down when the people in charge aren't even paying lip-service to democracy.)
+The goal was not to condemn left-wing politics but merely to prove that fascism was not a right-wing philosophy (it technically is a far-right position, but ideological extremes are said to exist not on a sliding scale, but rather a horseshoe graph.
+That is to say, they both meet each other at the bottom).